SergeyMalyshevsky/Click/README.md

 Click is a service for converting long URL to short.
 For example, you have reference http://www.example.com?text=long-long-long-long-long-long-url.
 Copy it URL to input field and click button.
 System generates short URL like http://127.0.0.1:8000/abc.
 Now you can send this reference to other people.
-And when they put this string to browser address bar, service redirects request to the original site.
+And when they put this string to browser address bar, service redirects them to the original site.
 Moreover, service generates QR code and you can just save it and send to your friend.

 ## Getting Started